-Labros Filippou is a Los Angeles-New York based multi-disciplinary artist, born in Karditsa, Greece.
+Labros Filippou is a New York based, multi-disciplinary artist, born in Karditsa, Greece.

 The realization of creating came late.
 His connection with art, however, was a familiar feeling that traced back to all his earlier years, growing up in a small village and being inspired by raw tradition, folk culture, and real people.

-Acknowledged by the Greek audience for his out of the box philosophy, from his career with the totally subversive YIANNEIS , the absolutely out of this world WORLD DOG, and the beautifully darkly cinematic IAVVV, as well as new collaborations that started blossoming with musicians from the underground, avant-garde, pop, world music, folk and electronic music scene.
+Acknowledged by the Greek audience for his out-of-the-box philosophy, from his career with the totally subversive YIANNEIS , the absolutely out of this world WORLD DOG, and the beautifully darkly cinematic IAVVV, as well as new collaborations that started blossoming with musicians from the underground, avant-garde, world music, folk and electronic music scene.

 In 2018, he introduces to the Los Angeles audience for the first time, ‘The Peasant’, an assemblage of everything he’s been creatively on stage till that moment.

 ‘Countertenor operatic vocals meet the most instinctive side of human nature, the one that looks more like an animal than a civilized person.
 He likes to combine the East and West feel, the Old and New sound, the Divine and Animalistic nature.
 Filippou likes to go on stage leaving his ID out and of it, so that he becomes a new person tonight.
 He invites you to a complete renaissance experience.’

 The first show took place at the legendary Roxy Theatre, May 2018.
 Also presented in his hometown, Karditsa (see cover photo), Athens and New York (DROM, Barbes Brooklyn and more).

 Labros’ new baby and one of his most deep and delicately put artistic moves ever is the album Erinyes, an album created with voices only, completed early 2018.
 A healing music experience.

 He goes on stage for the first time with this new project late 2018, giving a very special show in Athens, GR.